triton-inference-server/backend/docs/backend_platform_support_matrix.md

 where the deployed python script invokes AWS Neuron SDK.

-[^1]: The supported devices for python backend are mentioned with respect to Triton.
-The python script running in python backend can be used to execute inference on any hardware if there are available python APIs to do so.
+[^1]: The supported devices for Python Backend are mentioned with respect to Triton.
+The python script running in Python Backend can be used to execute inference on any hardware if there are available python APIs to do so.
 AWS inferentia is one such example.
 Triton core is largely unaware of the fact that inference will run on